Final Rider Information

 - Have your own support crew, who drive across and join in the fun and have a day out. (see Rider Support with suggestions for things to see and do – more details will follow)

-- Get the coach shuttle to the start, but meet friends/family for the fun at the finish, and a lift home (See the Tepee options in the accommodation section below for some family glamping on the beach!)
+- Get the coach shuttle to the start, but meet friends/family for the fun at the finish, and a lift home (See the Tepee options in the accommodation section below for some family glamping by the beach!)

 - Both start and finish are accessible via rail (plus some riding), though Sunday may involve riding to Morpeth station (12 miles).